 - I. Filing and Mandatory Election Meeting - a.
-In order to run for elective office, individuals must: - (1) be eligible to run for the position desired at the time of the elections (see candidate eligibility requirements in Section 3, clause I of this Code). - (2) file an official petition to run and all required forms in the candidate packet with the Program CoordinatorAssistant to the AS Board of Directors by 4:00 p.m. by the last day of the filing period [04/03/2017034/0531/20162017_03/31/2017].
-Official petitions and candidate packets will be available for pick-up from the AS Board of Directors Program Assistant-Coordinator on the first day of the filing period [03/01/20162017].
+In order to run for elective office, AS Senate, individuals must: - (1) be eligible to run for the position desired at the time of filling for candidacythe elections (see candidate eligibility requirements in Section 3, clause I of this Code). - (2) file an official petition to run and all required forms in the candidate packet with the Program Coordinator to the AS Board of Directors by 4:00 p.m. by the last day of the filing period [11,004/1,26099/2018].
+Failure to turn in the filing packet by the deadline will result in disqualification.
+Official petitions and candidate packets will be available for pick-up from the AS Board of Directors Program Coordinator on the first day of the filing period [1003/9291512/20181/2017].
 The required forms will include, but are not limited to: - i.
 Registration form, - ii.
 US employment eligibility form - iii.
 Candidate Conduct Agreement - iv.
 Spring Quarter Schedule - v.
-Candidate Statement - (34) attend the Mandatory Election Meeting (see sub-clause d. of this section). - b.
-Candidate petitions will only be accepted for filing if they: - (1) include a minimum of one hundred (100) signatures from currently enrolled, main-campus WWU students.
+Candidate Statement - (3) attend the Mandatory Election Meeting (see sub-clause d. of this section). - b.
+Candidate petitions will only be accepted for filing if they: - (1) include a minimum of fiftyene hundred (50100) signatures from currently enrolled, maincampus WWU students.
 Signers' WWU student number and printed name must be included alongside their signatures.
 Illegible, duplicate or incomplete signatures will not be counted.
-If you feel unsafe with the signature collection process, please notify the Elections Coordinator with your reasoning and proposed alternate activity to engage with students no later than [03/09/20162017] at 2:00p.m. to schedule a meeting to take place no later than 5:00 p.m.
-[03/10/20162017].
-The Elections Coordinator and/or Yyou will propose the alternate activity to the AS Election Board Chair and the AS Election Coordinator does reserve the right to not approve of your proposed alternate activity.
+If you feel unsafe with the signature collection process, please notify the Elections Coordinator with proposed alternate activity to engage with students no later than [1103/91909/20187] at 2:00p.m. to schedule a meeting to take place no later than 5:00 p.m.
+[11003/414250/20187].
+You will propose the alternate activity to the AS Election Board Chair and the AS Elections Coordinator for a decision.
+The AS Election Board Chair and AS Election Coordinator reserve the right to not approve of your proposed alternate activity.
 If at any point you chose to not fulfill your alternative activity if approved, you still have the option of collecting one hundred signatures by the end of the filing period. - (2) are the official petition forms included in the candidate packet.
 Individuals may not use signatures on a petition form which indicates one position to file for a different position. - (3) Contain only signatures collected in direct personal interactions by the candidate. - c.
 Individuals may only file to run for one elective position in any given election. - d.
-The Mandatory Election Meeting will take place on the second day following the last day of the filing period [4/067/20162017, 5:00-8:00 PM, VU 462 A/B].
+The Mandatory Election Meeting will take place on [11,04/193012,06/20187, 5:00-8:00 PM, VU 565464 462 A/B].
 Candidates who do not attend the meeting will not be eligible to run for office, and their names will not be placed on the ballot.
-Exceptions to this rule will only be made if: - a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting.
+Exceptions to this rule will only be made if: - (1) a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting.